 Mayor Muzzin can be reached through the Office of the City Manager at 810.225.8022 or via email.
 Mayor Muzzin is currently serving a 4-year term, ending November of 2019.

-Shawn Pipoly and his wife, Carrie, are lifelong residents of the Brighton area.
-Both were born and raised in the Brighton area and attended Brighton Area Schools.
-They have raised a beautiful daughter, Alexandra, who is currently attending Washtenaw Community College.
+Shawn Pipoly, his wife, Carrie, and daughter, Alexandra, are all lifelong residents of the Brighton Area.
+All born and raised in Brighton and attended Brighton Area Schools.

 First elected to the Brighton City Council in 2009, to a 4 year term, and as of 2013 is currently serving his second 4 year term.
 His other city experience includes the Principal Shopping District Board, starting with its inception in 2005, serving as Treasurer and Vice Chairman until 2012.
 He was appointed to the Downtown Development Authority in 2007 and remains as a current board member.
 Most recently he was appointed to serve on the Brighton Area Fire Authority Board.